rdfostrich/article-jws2018-ostrich/content/related-work.md

 indicates the borders of these consecutive adjacency list.
 By default, HDT only stores triples in the SPO-order.
-When querying is required, enhanced triple indexes are constructed to allow any triple pattern to be resolved efficiently.
+When querying is required, enhanced triple indexes are constructed to allow any triple pattern to be resolved efficiently based on the [HDT-FoQ](cite:cites hdtfoq) approach.
 HDT archives are read-only, which leads to high efficiency and compressibility, but makes them unsuitable for cases where datasets change frequently.
 Its fast triple pattern queries and high compression rate make it